New Iraqi Prime Minister-Designate Named After Weeks of Deadlock

 The presence of U.S. troops on Iraqi soil has become the focus of Iraqi politics in the wake of the strike.
 Parliament passed a non-binding resolution for their ouster and Abdul-Mahdi had openly supported withdrawal.

 Abdul-Mahdi’s resignation was precipitated by ongoing mass protests in Baghdad and southern Iraq.
 Protesters are calling for new executive leadership, snap elections and electoral reforms.
-They have said they would not accept a candidate chosen by the political establishment.